Tinder Scams: Catfishing Scams, Fake Profiles, and More

 On Tinder, you connect your Facebook account to the Tinder app on your Apple or Android device such as an iPhone or Nexus tablet.
 Once you have your account connected, you can use photos from your Facebook profile to show users on Tinder.

 Spammers and scammers create fake Facebook profiles and start the process of finding matches.
-Once there is a match, the user then starts communicating with the user on Tinder.
-Then 3 things will usually happen.
+Once there is a match, the user then begins communicating with the user on Tinder.
+Then three things will usually happen.